RustyRoboticsBV/Rusty.ISA.Editor/README.md

-# Rusty.ISA.Editor
+# Virtual ISA
-An editor app for the [ISA module](https://github.com/RustyRoboticsBV/Rusty.ISA).

-It allows you to create:
+A generic *instruction set architecture* (ISA) module, written for the Godot game engine in C#.
+It allows you to:
-- Programs of instructions, using an arbitrary instruction set.
+- Define an instruction set.
-- Create such instruction sets.
+- Write programs with this instruction set, using a graph-based editor.
+- Execute these programs from within a Godot game.

+It is mainly intended for cutscenes, but can be used for any kind of in-game behavior.

+## Terminology
+In this module, we define a *process* as a node that can run a *program*, which consist of *instructions*.
+Each instruction has an *opcode*, *parameters* and an *execution handler*.

+A process can start executing a program at explicitly-defined *start points*, and stops when it reaches an *end point*.
+Programs may have multiple start and end points.

-## Program Graph Editor
+## Graph Editor
 This tab allows for the creation of ISA programs, using a graph-based interface.

 [TODO: screenshot]